mkalkbrenner/dof_configtool_client/README.md

 Rename or copy `tweaks.ini.example` to `tweaks.ini` and adjust the file to your needs.
 See the next sections for the available tweaks and how they are applied.

+**Note:** the tweaks will be applied to the files located at `DOF_CONFIG_PATH`.
+Therefore the `download.ini` has to be properly configured, no matter if you really download the files before tweaking them.

 ### Scopes

 Tweaks could be applied globally per output controller per port or individually per output controller per game per port.